datlb90/flint-web-crawler/README.md

 The crawler must:

-- Stay strictly inside the flintk12.com domain.
+- Stay strictly inside the flintk12.com domain and its subdomains.

 - Avoid following any external links (e.g., social media).